MyPiece

 Modern & traditional

-Birthstone lists have shifted across cultures and centuries — the modern one was standardised by the American jewellers' trade in 1912 and updated since.
-Opal & Tourmaline are the modern choices for October.
+Birthstone lists have shifted across cultures and centuries.
+This page follows the Jewelers of America modern U.S. list.
+Opal & Tourmaline are the modern listed stones for October.
 Opal is October's traditional stone; tourmaline joined it on the modern list in 1912.

 The shelf